-Here we reveal some important information of the different types of valves on the market and explain how you can choose the best type for your requirements in no time.
+Here we reveal some vital information about the different types of valves on the market and explain how you can choose the best type for your requirements in no time.

 What are Manual valves?

-A manual shower valve is a simple and low-cost valve which is controlled by hand.
-Typically there will be one lever; which can be adjusted to control the flow and temperature of the water quickly.
+A manual shower valve is a simple and low-cost valve controlled by hand.
+Typically, there will be one lever, which can be adjusted to control the flow and temperature of the water quickly.

 An example of this type is the Jado Geometry A6 Concealed Mixer Valve with Upward Outlet.
 This chrome-finished product is beautifully designed, and it comes with a trim and all of the complete parts that are required for quick installation.
 It is also suitable for high-pressure installations, and it comes with a 5-year warranty.

 Another type of manual valve is the Crosswater Tempo with Diverter.
-Made from chrome-plated brass, this aesthetically pleasing valve is mounted on to an oval-shaped back plate.
-It can be installed on a bath with a shower area as it has two separate outlets and a diverter.
-The ceramic discs ensure that there are no drips, while the simple lever operation makes it easy to control the water flow and to adjust the temperature.
+Made from chrome-plated brass, this aesthetically pleasing valve is mounted onto an oval-shaped back plate.
+It can be installed in a bath with a shower area, as it has two separate outlets and a diverter.
+The ceramic discs ensure no drips, while the simple lever operation makes it easy to control the water flow and adjust the temperature.

 What are Exposed and Concealed Valves?